direktiv/direktiv/scripts/api/api.md

 Delete a global scoped knative service revision
-The target revision generation is the number suffix on a revision So a revisions named 'global-yeetz-00003' would have the revisionGeneration '00003'
+The target revision generation is the number suffix on a revision
+Example: A revisions named 'global-fast-request-00003' would have the revisionGeneration '00003'
 Note: Revisions with traffic cannot be deleted

 #### Parameters